-Filling in the rejection scale made LearnRight realise that they needed more information.
-They appointed a team member to act as a researcher and try to gather the information they were missing and agreed to meet back in a week's time.
+SafeToto then tried to plot their rejection - adoption scale but realised that they needed more information.
+The curriculum review committee had 12 members, but they only had information on 4 of them (Peter, Janet, Najma and Ismail).
+They appointed a team member to act as a researcher and try to gather the information they were missing and agreed to meet back in a week's time to fill in their rejection - adoption scale.